Kywalh/TargetHits/README.md

 Credits: @Gaulzave

 ## Description
-Python application for detecting impacts on a target using a webcam and a virtual target display.
+Python application for detecting impacts on a target using a webcam !

+## Controls

+### Terminal commands
+- `0` + Enter : toggle calibration mode
+- `1` + Enter : reset detected impacts

+### Mouse controls
+- Drag blue points to adjust the detection area
+- Drag the yellow point to move the target center

 ## Installation
 ```bash